aurghya-0/course-materials/Converted_C_guidelines/30.typ

 - Encourage students to test boundary conditions (0, negative inputs).
 - Promote writing comments to clarify function purpose.
 - Regularly recap and link new concepts to previous knowledge.

-This guideline should help structure a clear, engaging, and thorough session on functions and recursion in C, building solid foundational skills for bootcamp learners.